 Summer: Around 1900, Purple Martin occurred primarily in the south and east, in the Elkhorn River drainage northwest to West Point, Norfolk, and Neligh, the Loup River drainage northwest to Broken Bow and Callaway, and in the Platte River Valley west to North Platte (Bruner et al 1904).
 Since then, there has been gradual westward range expansion in these river drainages and elsewhere, notably the Niobrara and Republican River Valleys.
 Probably most of this expansion is due to installation of nesting boxes (Tout 1947, Brown and Tarof 2013).

 Along the upper Elkhorn River Valley, where breeding was cited by Bruner et al (1904) in Neligh, it is likely that westward movement involved a jump to tributaries of the Niobrara River at Ainsworth, Brown Co.
 Breeding has occurred at Ainsworth since at least 1964, when Short (1965) found them common over the town.
-However, Brogie and Mossman (1983) did not find this species at the Niobrara Valley Preserve in 1982, and there are no records between the Missouri River and Valentine in the Niobrara River Valley (eBird, accessed Oct 2017), except for two probable “scout” reports from Springview, Keya Paha Co 16 May 2017 and 13 Jun 2009.
+However, Brogie and Mossman (1983) did not find this species at the Niobrara Valley Preserve in 1982, and the only records between the west edge of Knox Co and Valentine in the Niobrara River Valley are of two probable “scout” reports from Springview, Keya Paha Co 16 May 2017 and 13 Jun 2009, and one at Norden Road, Keya Paha Co 1 Jun 2019.
 These reports suggest that westward expansion has taken place via the Elkhorn River drainage to Niobrara River tributaries southwest of Valentine and to Valentine itself.
 There has been a breeding colony in northeast Valentine on the 500 block of North Ray (James Ducey, pers. comm.) since at least 1982 through the 2000s (Mark Brogie, pers. comm.); this colony was apparently still present in 2012 (Neal Ratzlaff, pers. comm.).
 A second colony is at the Wacky West RV Park (James Ducey, pers. comm.) at the east edge of Valentine; birds were there 4 Jul 2015 (Keith Dyche, pers. comm.).
-There are a few additional reports from Valentine 16 May 2015, 13-14 Jun 2002, 19 Jun 2016, and 13 Jul 2015.
-The only other summer records west of Ainsworth are in Cherry Co, three at Fort Niobrara NWR 6 Jul 2014, and 1-3 at Valentine NWR 9-18 Apr 2015.
+There are a few additional reports from Valentine 16 May 2015, 9 and 11 Jun 2019, 13-14 Jun 2002, 19 Jun 2016, and 13 Jul 2015.
+The only other summer records west of Ainsworth are in Cherry Co, three at Fort Niobrara NWR 6 Jul 2014 and 3-6 there 20 Jun-10 Jul 2019, and 1-3 at Valentine NWR 9-18 Apr 2015.

 In the western Loup River drainage, there was a series of reports from Logan Co as early as 1934 (Glandon and Glandon 1934), but only one since then, 6 May 2007 at Stapleton.
 One was in northeast Lincoln Co 14 Apr 2012.
 There is an established colony as of 2017 in the Broken Bow area of Custer Co where the species has been present since the time of Bruner et al (1904), and there are reports from the Calamus and Sherman Reservoirs, Loup and Sherman Cos respectively.
 There may have been a colony at Arnold, Custer Co at one time (Mark Brogie, pers. comm.) but there have been no recent reports from there.